This webpage is placed here to tell of those men of Colchester, and the surrounding district,

 Please also follow us on Facebook at:

-There is more information about our war dead at:
+There is more information about our war heroes at:

 Ted Sparrow - men of Tollesbury